a-smp/conversion-funnel-analysis/README.md

 # Executive Summary

-Elist has a major opportunity to increase conversions and revenue by addressing inefficiencies in traffic acquisition and user experience.
+ShopNexus has a major opportunity to increase conversions and revenue by addressing inefficiencies in traffic acquisition and user experience.
 Paid Search accounts for 94% of traffic but has a 60% bounce rate, suggesting a misalignment between ads and site content.
 While checkout improvements boosted conversions by 14%, cart abandonment remains high, and mobile performance lags, with a conversion rate of just 1% versus 4% on desktop.
 If optimized effectively, Elist could gain 416 additional conversions and $20,800 in revenue.
 Prioritizing better Paid Search targeting, marketing funnel alignment, and mobile optimization will drive higher engagement and long-term growth.
 <br><br>

 # Key Findings Deep Dive